Identifying Birds

 The All-Black Pair: American Crow vs. Common Raven

 These two cause more confusion than any other corvid matchup.
 Both are entirely black, both are smart, and both show up in a wide range of habitats.
-The differences are real and consistent once you know where to look.
+The differences are real and consistent once you know where to look, and Audubon's own side-by-side breakdown lands on the same core field marks described below.

 American Crow